-Wow, getting a check-up in Penang is a pretty eye-opening experience!
+Wow, getting a check-up in Penang, Malaysia is a pretty eye-opening experience!
 The medical lightsaber wielded by one particular doctor certainly made my eyes pop out, but more on that later…

 Penang has many fantastic hospitals with state-of-the-art equipment and all their doctors have done their residencies in top university hospitals around the globe, so you’re in good hands.
 Our friends have been very happy with the exams they’ve gotten at Adventist, Gleneagles and Island Hospital.
 But I decided to do mine at Lam Wah Ee Hospital since their packages were roughly half the cost of the others, and I’ve had great experiences there in the past.
 I’ll go through some of the details of my experience below, but spoiler alert: I was super impressed.
 So was my husband when he had his there, too.
 Lam Wah Ee’s Health Screen Centre was extremely efficient, professional, organized, attentive, caring and thorough.

 I splurged for the top-of-the-line “enhanced package” and opted to add on a few other tests and services, like mammogram, bone density scan, and nutrition analysis with a dietitian.
 Because, well, why not?
 It costs next to nothing to add things like cancer screenings, so I went for the works.
 As with most hospitals, you can choose your screening package and go in for whatever you want – basic package prices start at $50USD/250rm.